adamws/kicad-kbplacer/README.md

 - Create switch matrix schematic which meets following requirements:
   - Each switch has dedicated diode with same annotation number
-  - Symbols are ordered by Y position
+  - Symbols are ordered by Y position.
+      - :warning: This annotation scheme might not work well for certain 'ergo' layouts.
+        The problem and possible solutions are described in [annotation guide](./docs/annotation_guide.md).
   - Diodes can be connected in either direction.
 Track router attempts to connect closest (to each other) pads of switch and diode as long as both have same `netname`, i.e. are connected on the schematic